jenkinsci/gitlab-branch-source-plugin/README.md

     iv. `Mange Web Hook` - If you want the plugin to setup web hook on your GitLab project(s) to get push/mr/tag/note events then check this box.

     iv. `Mange System Hook` - If you want the plugin to setup system hook on your GitLab project(s) to detect if a project is removed then check this box.
-Remember plugin can only setup system hook on your server if supplied access token as `Admin` access.
+Remember plugin can only setup system hook on your server if supplied access token has `Admin` access.

 6. Adding a Personal Access Token Credentials: